phitecus/kzfilter/README.md

 ## 4. Primary Pollutants
 ### primary.py
+This code preprocesses primary pollutants data (NO2 and SO2).

+It will save csv files into Primary Pollutant folder, which will be later used in Long Term Relation.py

+### Long Term Relation.py

-This code finds the relationship between long-term trend of O3 and primary pollutants (NO2 and SO2).
+This code finds the relationship between long-term trend of O3 and wind direction.

-It will save csv files into Primary Pollutant folder.
+It will save graphs into Long Term Result folder.

 This process can be visualized as the following figure:

 <img src="./ST Variation and WD/A Combined Subplot.png" width="450">

 Input data provided from Regression Result folder (wind direction data from csv files)

 ## 5. Future Data